Jean Segura Player Props: Marlins vs. Royals

 Jean Segura At The Plate

-- Segura is hitting .191 with three doubles, a triple and 14 walks.
+- Segura is batting .191 with three doubles, a triple and 14 walks.

+- In 51 games played this season, he has not hit a home run.

-- In seven games this season, Segura has picked up an RBI, with more than one RBI once.
+- In seven games this year, Segura has picked up an RBI, with more than one RBI once.

 - He has scored in 13 games this year (25.5%), but has had no multi-run games.